Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I think the Taoists understood this very well.
 The yin-yang symbol which I’m sure everyone has seen has the yin and the yang sort of curving into each other.
 They’re not two separate things.
 They are two aspects of one single circle.
 And of course, people always forget there’s a dot in the other one.
 You have the yang in the dot of the ying.
 There’s a kind of yin in the yang, and it flows.
 It’s a cycle.

 Like I said, I think a lot of people likewise think about energy and they still think in terms of these very rigid definitions.
-And as you say, there’s all kind of preconceptions and people talk about these things very differently.
+And as you say, there are all kinds of preconceptions and people talk about these things very differently.
 But talking specifically about the energies, I think you probably should give us all perhaps a better definition of the yin and yang.
 I’m sure you’d do much better than I do.

 David: That’s a great point.
 The passion in a relationship comes from the degree of polarity.
 I have a whole free course on this called How to Make a Relationship Passionate.
 It’s a very descriptive title.
 And if you want to get into that course, it includes about an hour long explanation for why that’s the case, why passion comes from polarity and what you can do about it if you find yourself in a relationship that lacks passion.
 You can get that on my website, if you just go to the website.
 It should be on the homepage to sign up for that, DavidTianPHD.com, and you’ll see it.